Kidney Services

 Choosing the Right Dialysis

-- Have some residual kidney function
+Have some remaining kidney function

 Peritoneal Dialysis Limitations

-- Inflammatory bowel disease or frequent bouts of diverticulitis
+Chronic inflammatory bowel disease or frequent diverticulitis

 Risks of Peritoneal Dialysis